-The third cranial nerve controls movement of four eye muscles that move the eye in, up, down and torsion.
-The third cranial nerve also controls constriction of the pupil, the eyelid and the ability of the eye to “focus” or accommodate and upper eyelid position.
-A complete third nerve palsy causes a totally closed eyelid and a down and out deviation of the eye.
-The eye cannot move in or up and the pupil is typically enlarged and does not react normally to light.
-A partial third nerve palsy affects to varying degrees any of the functions controlled by the third cranial nerve.
+The third cranial nerve controls the movement of four of the six eye muscles.
+These muscles move the eye inward, up and down, and they rotate the eye.
+The third cranial nerve also controls constriction of the pupil, the position of the upper eyelid, and the ability of the eye to focus.
+A complete third nerve palsy causes a completely closed eyelid and deviation of the eye outward and downward.
+The eye cannot move inward or up, and the pupil is typically enlarged and does not react normally to light.
+A partial third nerve palsy affects, to varying degrees, any of the functions controlled by the third cranial nerve.

-People over 10 years of age with third nerve palsy.usually have double vision due to misalignment of the eyes.
+People over 10 years of age with third nerve palsy usually have double vision (diplopia) due to misalignment of the eyes.
 If a droopy eyelid (ptosis) covers the pupil, diplopia may not be noticeable.
-Ptosis of the eyelid or an enlarged pupil may be the first sign of a third nerve palsy Young children usually do not complain of double vision.
+Ptosis of the eyelid or an enlarged pupil may be the first sign of a third nerve palsy.
+Young children usually do not complain of double vision.
 Figure 1 demonstrates outward position of the eye underneath the droopy eyelid signifying the palsy.
 Figure 2 demonstrates the droopy eyelid.

-A third nerve palsy may be present at birth, and the exact cause may not be clear.
-Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes and high blood pressure.
+A third nerve palsy may be present at birth (congenital), and the exact cause may not be clear.
+Acquired third nerve palsy can be associated with head injury, infection, migraine, brain tumor, aneurysm, diabetes, or high blood pressure.

 Children may develop amblyopia in the involved eye.
 Amblyopia can often be treated by patching the unaffected eye.
-Patching may be necessary for several years, sometimes until age 9 years.
+Patching may be necessary for several years, sometimes until age 12 years.
 Children with severe third nerve palsy often do not have binocular vision (simultaneous perception with both eyes), and stereopsis (three dimensional vision) is often absent.
-An abnormal head posture may allow binoculoar vision.
-Partial palsy is often associated with the development of binocular vision.
+An abnormal head posture may allow binocular vision.
+A partial palsy can be associated with the development of binocular vision.

 Unfortunately, there is no treatment to re-establish function of the weak nerve if it is a congenital case.
 An acquired third nerve palsy may resolve, depending on the cause.
-Relief of pressure on the third nerve from a tumor or blood vessel (aneurysm) with surgery may improve third nerve palsy.
+Relief of pressure on the third nerve from a tumor or blood vessel (aneurysm) with surgery may improve the third nerve palsy.

 The ophthalmologist will usually wait at least 6 months after onset for possible spontaneous improvement.
 During this observation period, patching one eye can alleviate double vision.
-Prism spectacles may relieve diplopia for some.
+Prism spectacles may relieve diplopia for some patients.
 If the palsy is present after 6 months, eye muscle surgery can be performed to realign the eyes so that the eyes are straight when the patient is looking straight ahead, and eyelid surgery can be done to help the ptosis in certain cases.
 The more severe the third nerve palsy, the more difficult it is to re-establish eye movements and single vision when the patient is attempting to use both eyes together.
 Residual diplopia can be quite bothersome for some patients.

 Are you a medical professional, interested in joining AAPOS?
 Find out more here ▶